BofA to cut "a couple of hundred" jobs - WSJ

-Bank of America, which had about 216,700 full-time employees as of June 30, declined to comment on the report.
+Bank of America, which had about 216,700 full-time employees as of June 30, could not be immediately reached for comment.

 Investment banks have been known to axe jobs at this time of year, just ahead of bonus season.